Array-to-Inverter Ratio Calculator

 Review Ratio and Performance

-The calculator will display your DC-to-AC ratio, system status, estimated clipping, and recommended inverter size.
+The calculator will display your DC-to-AC ratio, system status, estimated clipping, unused inverter capacity, recommended inverter size, and estimated annual energy loss risk.

 Example Calculation